 Shoe Quality Inspections: How to Inspect a Shoe

-You will never look at shoes the same way again…….once you know how to professionally inspect a pair of shoes.
+Warning: After you learn the skills of footwear quality control you will never look at shoes the same way again.
 Shoe quality inspections are a critical skill to master.
-Quality is a very important feature of any shoe you may make, buy, or sell.
-In this article, you will learn the basic process of quality control in the footwear industry
+Footwear construction quality is a very important feature of any shoe you may make, buy, or sell.
+In this article, you will learn the basic process of footwear quality control in the shoemaking industry

 Definition of Shoe inspection quality “A”, “B”, “C” – Grades

 A grade shoes:

 Shoes without any functional defects or cosmetic defects that will impair the marketability of the shoe are A grade.
 These are high-quality shoes, they look good and fit correctly.
 An A grade must follow the production specifications and match the approved confirmation sample.

 Shoes without any major functional defects and which will not cause injury to the person wearing the shoes are B grade.
 B grade shoes may have cosmetic defects, production mistakes, or workmanship issues that cannot be properly repaired.
 These b grade shoes will be discounted and/or diverted to markets more tolerant of cosmetic defects.